openoakland/openoakland.org/src/_about/2017-01-10-code-of-conduct.md

 <span style="font-weight: 400;">For interpersonal interactions: </span>

 1. <span style="font-weight: 400;">Presume the value of others. </span><span style="font-weight: 400;">Differing ideas, skills and contributions all play a crucial role in the operation of each project.</span>
 2. <span style="font-weight: 400;">Endeavor to include technical and non-</span><span style="font-weight: 400;">technical</span> <span style="font-weight: 400;">skill sets</span> <span style="font-weight: 400;">in your project.</span>
 3. Encourage members and participants to listen as much as they speak.

 <span style="font-weight: 400;">When considering a new project or working on a current one: </span>

 1. Strive to build tools that are open and free technology for public use.
 2. Consider access for and input from those who are traditionally excluded from the civic process.
 3. <span style="font-weight: 400;">Encourage participation from all community members in the planning, design, and implementation of civic tech.</span>
 4. <span style="font-weight: 400;">Create and maintain positive relationships with community partners, community members and local government staff and actively involve them in the decision making process. </span>

 <h4 style="text-align: left;">
-  <a id="user-content-code-for-americas-anti-harassment-policy" class="anchor" href="https://github.com/codeforamerica/codeofconduct#code-for-americas-anti-harassment-policy"></a> OpenOakland&#8217;s Anti-Harassment Policy
+  <a id="user-content-code-for-americas-anti-harassment-policy" class="anchor" href="https://github.com/codeforamerica/codeofconduct#code-for-americas-anti-harassment-policy"></a> OpenOakland's Anti-Harassment Policy
 </h4>

 This anti-harassment policy is based on [the example policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy) from the Geek Feminism wiki, created by the Ada Initiative and other volunteers.

 This policy is based on several other policies, including the Ohio LinuxFest anti-harassment policy, written by Esther Filderman and Beth Lynn Eicher, and the Con Anti-Harassment Project.
 Mary Gardiner, Valerie Aurora, Sarah Smith, and Donna Benjamin generalized the policies and added supporting material.
 Many members of LinuxChix, Geek Feminism and other groups contributed to this work.

-* * *
+---

 All OpenOakland network activities, events, and digital forums and their staff, presenters, and participants are held to an anti-harassment policy, included below.